-Brampton Primary School’s School Council is an example of the Fundamental British Value of Democracy in action and of our school’s commitment to the United Nations Convention on the Rights of the Child, Article 12 of which states: Every child has the right to express their views, feelings and wishes in all matters affecting them, and to have their views considered and taken seriously.
+The champions are elected to be promoters of pupil voice; their job is to help ensure that Brampton is a safe and happy place for all to learn in.
+They are also champions of rights and they ensure that the rights are promoted and discussed in their classes.
+Brampton Primary School’s Rights Respecting School Council is an example of the Fundamental British Value of Democracy in action and of our school’s commitment to the United Nations Convention on the Rights of the Child, Article 12 of which states: Every child has the right to express their views, feelings and wishes in all matters affecting them, and to have their views considered and taken seriously.

 What kind of person makes a good school council member?

-- Approachable and a good listener – everyone in the class has to feel comfortable talking to the representative from their class.
+- Approachable and a good listener – everyone in the class has to feel comfortable talking to the champion from their class.

-- Assertive – the opinions of the class are important and need to be shared with the management of the school, with the Chair of Governors and other outside agencies (e.g. school meals service) so the school council member needs to be confident that they will be able to get their point of view across and be able to follow up any action points agreed.
+- Assertive – the opinions of the class are important and need to be shared with the management of the school, with the Chair of Governors and other outside agencies (e.g. school meals service), so the champion needs to be confident that they will be able to get their point of view across and be able to follow up any action points agreed.

-- Good communicator and role model – school councillors need to be able to work with staff and students from across the school so it is important that the school council member has good manners, is articulate and shows in their attitude that they want to help.
+- Good communicator and role model – champions need to be able to work with staff and pupils from across the school so it is important that they have good manners, are articulate and showin their attitude that they want to help.

 - Highlighting issues on behalf of pupils.